Stocks climb on Wall Street, adding to gains made last week

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Monday, gaining more ground following the market's first weekly gain in five weeks.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Monday, gaining more ground following the market's first weekly increase in five weeks.

-Technology stocks were among the biggest gainers.
-Apple jumped 1.9%.
-Energy stocks gained ground as crude oil prices rose 3.6%.
-Valero Energy rose 2.8%.
+Technology stocks were doing especially well.
+Apple jumped 2.5%.
+Energy stocks rose as crude oil prices added 1.6%.
+Marathon Oil rose climbed 1.9%.

 The latest corporate earnings are starting to trickle in as investors try to get a better sense of inflation's ongoing impact on consumers and businesses.
 Several big companies will report their results later this week, including Bank of America, JPMorgan Chase and UnitedHealth.